amd-aliem/snpcert/docs/how-to-generate-certs.md

 ## Dispatch Host Setup

 On your Dispatch Host, download and run the [dispatch](https://github.com/AMDEPYC/dispatch) tool.
-This tool serves images from the `sev-certify` repo.
+This tool serves images from the `snpcert` repo.
 These images are configured to boot on the Test Server bare-metal and automatically run a series of tests before transmitting results back to the Dispatch server.
 Then `dispatch` opens a GH issue in the specified repo with the certification results.
 See the [dispatch](https://github.com/AMDEPYC/dispatch) README for detailed information about how it works.

 ### 1. Install dependencies